carsol/carsol.github.io/about.md

 permalink: /about/
 ---

 Hey there!
-I'm a Senior Software Engineer currently working for Netflix building backend services.
+I'm a Senior Software Engineer currently building backend services for Netflix.

 -